paolobenve/myphotoshare/README.md

 Content (albums and media files) can be shared over some popular social plaforms.

-**MyPhotoShare** is a Jason A. Donenfeld's *photofloat* fork, enriched by Jerome Charaoui's patches permitting showing videos, Paolo Benvenuto's following development and Pierre Métras' patches.
+**MyPhotoShare** is a Jason A. Donenfeld's *photofloat* fork, enriched by Jerome Charaoui's patches permitting showing videos, Paolo Benvenuto's and Pierre Métras's following development.

 [Check out a demo!](http://palmaro.qumran2.net/)